 It was first identified over 30 years ago and is found as two isoforms, one in the peripheral nervous and central nervous system (α-CGRP) and the other (β-CGRP) mainly in the enteric nervous system surrounding the intestines.1

 CGRP and its receptors are currently being targeted for the development of new preventive therapies for migraine.

 What is the evidence that CGRP plays a role in migraine pathophysiology?

 There is now much evidence supporting CGRP’s role in migraine.
 In 1990 a study found that CGRP is released into the external jugular vein during the headache phase of migraine in patients with or without aura.2 Since that time a number of studies have shown that CGRP is released when the trigeminal ganglion is stimulated and during severe migraine attacks.
-1 In addition, it has been shown that CGRP administration triggers migraine in patients, and that reversal of a migraine attack with effective triptan treatment normalises the levels of CGRP.1 Recent studies have shown that blood CGRP levels are significantly higher in women with a history of migraine.3
+1 In addition, it has been shown that CGRP administration triggers migraine in patients, and that reversal of a migraine attack with effective triptan treatment normalises the levels of CGRP.1 Research has shown that blood CGRP levels are significantly higher in women with a history of migraine.3

 As CGRP seems integral to the clinical expression of migraine, CGRP blockade offers a possible strategy for the treatment of migraine.

 What approaches have been used to target CGRP or its receptor?